Naan Sirithal: Plot

 Dilli Babu is aware of Sakaradas's plan of killing him and assumes Gandhi and his friends to be the henchmen sent by Sakaradas.
 Things spiral out of control when Dilli Babu starts beating Gandhi up and prepares to kill him.
 Suddenly, in fear and pain, Gandhi starts laughing uncontrollably, even after Dilli Babu beats him black and blue.
 Dilli Babu is enraged at this and all the henchmen mock at his inability to control an ordinary looking guy like Gandhi.
 Soon, the policemen arrive and arrest Dilli Babu and he vows to teach Gandhi a lesson.

 Sakaradas is grateful to Gandhi for his displays of bravado right on his rival's face aiding in his arrest and supports & protects him.
 He also unwittingly reunites Gandhi with Ankitha and her parents agree for their wedding.
 Meanwhile, Gandhi and his friends try to find the missing friend Dilli Babu and eventually get to know that he is trying to commit suicide at the venue of his girlfriend's wedding.
 They rush to the venue and hilarious events ensue as the gangster Dilli Babu also arrives there with his men to kill Gandhi and Sakaradas who has been helping him.
 Finally, Gandhi is able to save his friend from committing suicide and the gangster Dilli Babu also realizes that Gandhi is not actually brave but only has a disorder that makes him laugh at the most inconvenient of situations.
 He lets Gandhi go and also hands over the hard drive containing the secrets to Gandhi hoping he will make a change in the society.
-Back in the present, Gandhi explains to the interviewer (Archana Chandhoke) that he overcame his problems by putting on a mask and pretending to be fine amidst all the problems, indirectly citing that this is actually how people all over the world are leading their lives.
+Back in the present, Gandhi explains to the interviewer that he overcame his problems by putting on a mask and pretending to be fine amidst all the problems, indirectly citing that this is actually how people all over the world are leading their lives.

 Cast

 Production

 Principal photography began in July 2019, and lasted until 4 December 2019.
-Hiphop Tamizha Adhi and Sundar C. joined for the third time.
+Hiphop Tamizha Adhi and Sundar C joined for the third time.